zuozhenggh/learning-library/developer-library/converged-db-with-oas/predictive-analytics/predictive-analytics.md

 ![](./images/paoas4.1.png " ")
 2. Select the OASLABS schema.
 ![](./images/paoas4.2.png " ")
-3. Select the HR\_ATTRITION\_PREDICT table , which has our test data.
+3. Select the HR\_ATTRITION\_PREDICT table, which has our test data.
 ![](./images/paoas4.3.png " ")
 4. Add all the rows to the data set and perform required Measure to attribute changes and click on “Add".
  For Example,